byterubpay/byterub-site/_posts/2018-05-12-logs-for-the-Community-meeting-held-on-2018-05-12.md

 **\<TheoStorm>** at a premium price
 **\<TheoStorm>** so let's say ask 300 USD for a device or so
 **\<ArticMine>** That is fair.
 It should be moved from a failed FFS
 **\<rehrar>** TheoStorm, the deliverable is not a hardware wallet.
 It's a spec.
-The Monero Project doesn't want to be responsible for shipping and fulfillment.
+The ByteRub Project doesn't want to be responsible for shipping and fulfillment.
 Trezor is a business so they do. ;)
 **\<TheoStorm>** hmm k, missed that
 **\<rehrar>** but you're not wrong
 **\<rehrar>** that's a way to get it done faster